 Brian D. Gilbert - Associate Professor; B.S., University of Arizona, 1989; Ph.D., Indiana University 1994.

-Courses taught: research methods, seminar, general chemistry, physical chemistry, advanced laboratory, art and science of brewing, chemical free beer (inquiry seminar).
+Courses taught: research methods, seminar, general chemistry, physical chemistry, instrumental methods of analysis, and research.

 Thomas J. Reinert - Professor, Chair; B.S., Iowa State University, 1979; Ph.D., University of Illinois, 1985.